 Before the arrival of Europeans in the area, Native American tribes lived in the area now known as Lake Norman.
 They also lived along the banks of the Catawba River.
 Archaeologists have unearthed several artifacts testifying to the existence of these indigenous peoples.

-A Niagara Falls dam engineer originally came up with the plans for the Cowans Ford Dam in the 1890s, though he would not propose them to James Buchanan Duke until 1905.
-Eventually, the Duke Power Company (originally the Catawba Power Company and now known as Duke Energy) built the dam across the Catawba River over five years between 1959 and 1964.
+A Niagara Falls dam engineer originally devised the plans for the Cowans Ford Dam in the 1890s, though he would not propose them to James Buchanan Duke until 1905.
+Eventually, the Duke Power Company (originally the Catawba Power Company and now known as Duke Energy) built the dam across the Catawba River between 1959 and 1964.
 Lake Norman formed as a result of the dam.
 The reservoir was the seventh and biggest lake Duke created.
 The company named the lake after Norman Atwater Cocke, who served as president until his retirement in 1959.

 The lake covers several notable sites and features.
 For example, certain graveyards had to be moved from the area, including the Cornelius Family Cemetery and the Hunters Chapel M. E. Zion Church Cemetery, to accommodate the new lake.
-A 1938 summer camp now lies buried beneath the water as well as the site of the 1781 Battle of Cowan’s Ford.
-Homesteads, plantations, highways, and an airplane also once existed on the submerged land.
+A 1938 summer camp now lies buried beneath the water and the site of the 1781 Battle of Cowan’s Ford.
+Homesteads, plantations, highways, and airplanes once existed on the submerged land.

 The Piedmont region of the Carolinas draws power from Lake Norman.
 The reservoir powers the generators at the Cowans Ford Dam hydroelectric station, provides power to the Marshall Steam Station, and cools the reactors at McGuire Nuclear Station.